 It is possible to append them to the end of the series.
 The reason to append the extension at the initial point is that most filters give accurate and stable estimates over the middle range of the series.
 When we put the initial point in the middle part of the extended series, the starting parts of the original series would have estimates more robust to data revisions or updates than the ending parts.
 Since the initial data point indicates the farthest past in the time series, it does not make sense that the estimate of the initial point is subject to a large revision when additional observations are obtained in the future.
 Otsu (2010) observed that it moderately reduced compression effects of the Butterworth and the Hamming-windowed filters.
 We note that this boundary treatment makes the estimates at endpoints identically zero when a symmetric filter is applied.
-We filter the extended series, f_j , and extract the last T values to obtain the targeted components, that is, seasonal adjustment factors that are subtracted from the original series to obtain the seasonally-adjusted series.
+We filter the extended series, that is, seasonal adjustment factors that are subtracted from the original series to obtain the seasonally-adjusted series.